 “Why wasn't the Realtor you were working with - able to get the other 18,000+ Realtors in the area excited enough to want to show and sell your property instead of all the rest?”

 If your home has just come off the market, you are probably being bombarded with 20-30 Realtors knocking on your door looking for their next listing.
 But before you give your current Listing Agent an extension - or one of these door-to-door salesman, you may want to stop, take a step back and review the six important points to get your home sold - the next time.

 Selling your home is not “mission impossible” and you shouldn't give up because 30- 50% of the homes that were listed do not sell the first time.
 You need to do some homework, review the information you have from your past showings, and check out the previous marketing system your Listing Agent was using.

 You will probably uncover weaknesses or problems in one or more of the following six areas.

 1. Teamwork: Was the relationship with your Listing Agent like a trusted Consultant/Advisor/Coach or was it more like just a sales person?
 After discussing your ultimate scenario and selling goals, did the Listing Agent provide coaching and a game plan on how to make that happen and get it done?
 If the goals were not realistic, did the Listing Agent have enough integrity, up front, to let you know?

 Choosing an agent for their experience and marketing systems is key.
 Many Realtors take a listing, and even before they leave your home, know it’s not going to sell.
-They know they can get calls off the sign and other marketing pieces, and they will sell those buyers another home (not yours)
+But they know they can get calls off the sign and other marketing pieces, and they will sell those buyers another home (not yours)

 The question to ask yourself is this - is the agent working for you or themselves?